-- 8.5) It is a good idea to flush the pre-filters prior to hooking them up to the IN side of the membrane.
-Just hook up the peach discharge line to the third filter ("out"), and let the water run for 10 minutes or so.
-When it's done, reconnect the peach discharge to the flow restrictor and also hook up the line to the auto shut-off valve. - 8.6) That's it.
-Turn it on, and get the sponge out. - 8.7) After the tank has filled up, dump the whole tank full and refill.
+- 9.3) Please connect the red tube (or red label) "Waste water tube" to the drain. - 9.4) It is a good idea to flush the pre-filters prior to hooking them up to the IN side of the membrane.
+Just hook up the red tube (or red label) "Waste water tube" to the third filter ("out"), and let the water run for 10 minutes or so.
+When it's done, reconnect the red tube (or red label) to the flow restrictor and also hook up the line to the auto shut-off valve. - 9.5) That's it.
+Turn it on, and get the sponge out.
+After the tank has filled up, dump the whole tank full and refill.
 The post carbon filter and the tank's water bladder need to be flushed out before drinking the water.